-To retrieve and convert payroll backup data from QuickBooks Desktop Pro or Premier, open QuickBooks Desktop, select the File menu, choose Open or Restore Company, and select Restore a backup copy.
+To retrieve and convert payroll backup data from QuickBooks Desktop Pro or Premier, users initiate the restoration workflow through the File menu by selecting Open or Restore Company and Restore a backup copy.
+The conversion workflow transfers the reconstructed company file into QuickBooks Online through the Export Company File to QuickBooks Online feature.

 - QuickBooks supports two types of backup files: